kamilazdybal/PCAfold/docs/user/data-reduction.rst

 Data reduction
 ##############

-``reduction`` module contains functions for performing Principal Component Analysis (PCA).
+The ``reduction`` module contains functions for performing Principal Component Analysis (PCA).

 .. note:: The format for the user-supplied input data matrix